astrozullo/Z-Astro-Calculator/README.md

 ### What is it

-Z-Astro-Calculator is a standalone HTML file designed for astrophotographers.
+Z-Astro-Calculator is a standalone tool designed for astrophotographers.
 It calculates pixel scale, FOV, theoretical resolution, crop factor and other fundamental optical parameters for planning imaging sessions.

 ### Key features